A Kung Fu Junkie

 50 Pounds and Counting

-Master Joseph, Well just over a year and a half now with Shaolin Do and my life has dramatically improved for the better.
+Master Joe, Well just over a year and a half now with Shaolin Do and my life has dramatically improved for the better.
 I literally feel like a new person.
 I've lost 50 pounds since starting in January of 2006 and that is with almost no change to my daily diet.
 Kung Fu has also lowered my blood pressure to a normal level and my doctor has taken me off of my high blood pressure medication.
 My stress levels have gone down, my self confidence is up and I haven't slept this good in a long time.
 Signing up for Shaolin-Do was the best thing I've ever done for myself.
-A huge thank you to Master Joseph and all the instructors.
+A huge thank you to Master Joe and all the instructors.
 Sincerely, Erik McKenney

 Shaolin-Do is a Shining Example